rhit-lahmanjh/Sky_Guardian/README.md

 <img src="imgs/boundary_force.png" width="300">

 <br>

+TODO add more links throughout here.
 Sky Guardian provides an outline for implementing various reactions to certain stimuli.
 For our purposes, reactions are individual responses to certain stimuli (ie, the drone detects a banana) and behaviors are sets of those reactions.
 We have defined two types of reactions: blocking and movement. <br>

 A blocking reaction initiates a pre-defined set of instructions, during which the drone is incapable of performing any other movements.
-The trigger blocks the continuation of the control loop for a time. <br>
+The stimuli trigger blocks the continuation of the control loop for a time. <br>

 A movement reaction defines non-blocking instructions.
 So, it returns a movement force according to the same idea as potential fields.
 Hence, a drone could tend to fly toward certain objects or away from others. <br>
 </details>